|Nutrition Facts (per serving)|

 2 1/2 teaspoons baking powder

-Over a large bowl, using a sharp knife, carefully shave the corn kernels off the cob.
-With the back of the knife, scrape the milky juice from the cob into the bowl.
+Using a sharp knife over a large bowl, carefully shave the corn kernels off the cob into the bowl.
+With the back of the knife, scrape the milky juice from the cob into the bowl as well.

 Pour into the bowl of the corn mixture, and stir with a spatula to form a thick batter.

 When the oil is hot, carefully drop rounded tablespoons of the batter into the oil.
 Don’t crowd the pan; the fritters should not touch each other.
 Cook about 3 minutes on each side, until the corn fritters are golden brown.

-Drain on paper towels or wire rack.
-Salt if desired, and serve corn fritters immediately.
+Drain on paper towels or a wire rack and add salt if desired.